-Let me CM till BJP-Sena find one, Maharashtra farmer says
+Let me be CM till BJP-Sena find one, Maharashtra farmer says

 Mumbai, Nov 01: A farmer from Maharashtra has a unique solution until the BJP and Shiv Sena sort out their differences.